petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 These prerequisites are for creating a build:

 - The VM Image Builder service communicates to the build virtual machine (VM) by using Windows Remote Management (WinRM) or Secure Shell (SSH). *Don't* disable these settings as part of the build.
 - VM Image Builder creates resources in the staging resource group as part of the builds.
-The exact list of resources depends on the [network configuration](./image-builder-json.md#vnetconfig-optional) specified in the image template.
+The exact list of resources depends on the [network configuration](./image-builder-json.md#vnetconfig-optional) that the image template specifies.
 Be sure to verify that Azure Policy doesn't prevent VM Image Builder from creating or using necessary resources.
   - Create an `IT_` resource group.
   - Create a storage account without a firewall.
   - Deploy [Azure Container Instances](../../container-instances/container-instances-overview.md).
-  - Deploy [Azure Virtual Network resources](/azure/virtual-network/virtual-networks-overview) (and subnets within them).
+  - Deploy [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) resources (and subnets within them).
   - Deploy [Azure Private Endpoint](/azure/private-link/private-endpoint-overview) resources.
   - Deploy [Azure Files](/azure/storage/files/storage-files-introduction).
 - Ensure that Azure Policy does not install unintended features on the build VM or other staging resources, such as Azure extensions or tag modifications.
 - Ensure that VM Image Builder has the correct permissions to read/write images and to connect to the storage account.
 For more information, review the permissions documentation for the [Azure CLI](./image-builder-permissions-cli.md) or [Azure PowerShell](./image-builder-permissions-powershell.md).
 - VM Image Builder fails the build if the scripts or inline commands fail with errors (nonzero exit codes).
-Ensure that you tested the custom scripts and verified that they run without error (exit code `0`) or requiring user input.
+Ensure that you tested the custom scripts and verified that they run without error (exit code `0`) or require user input.
 For more information, see [Create an Azure Virtual Desktop image by using VM Image Builder and PowerShell](../windows/image-builder-virtual-desktop.md#tips-for-building-windows-images).
 - Ensure that your subscription has a sufficient [quota](../../container-instances/container-instances-resource-and-quota-limits.md) for Azure Container Instances.

   Each image build might deploy up to one temporary Azure Container Instances resource (of four standard cores) in the staging resource group.
 These resources are required for [Isolated Image Builds](../security-isolated-image-builds-image-builder.md).